ibm-cloud-docs/dns-svcs/cr-res-loc-delete.md

 1. Select the **Resolver locations** tab, if not selected already.
 1. Click the overflow menu icon for the location that you want to delete.
 1. Select **Delete**.

+Deleting an enabled location is not permitted. {: note}

 ## Deleting a resolver location from the CLI
 {: #cli-delete-res-loc}